Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter27.rst

             .. group-tab:: None

-Calc.getPilotTables() utilizes the XDataPilotTablesSupplier_ interface of the Spreadsheet_ service to obtain the DataPilotTables_ service.
+:py:meth:`.Calc.get_pilot_tables` utilizes the XDataPilotTablesSupplier_ interface of the Spreadsheet_ service to obtain the DataPilotTables_ service.

 |pivot_ex1_py|_'s task is to create a new pilot table, which it does indirectly by creating a new pilot description.
 After this pilot description has been initialized, it will be added to the DataPilotTables_ service as a new pilot table.